travelleyj/travelleyj/README.md

 # Hi, this is a Short Introduction about me!
-I am a Year 2 Information Technology student at Ngee Ann Polytechnic.
+My name is Travelle Yeo and I am a Year 2 Information Technology student at Ngee Ann Polytechnic.
 I play computer games to de-stress, and I would call it a hobby since I enjoy playing games.

 ## Programming Languages I learned